mattdburke/mattdburke.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Lecturer in Finance at Sheffield Hallam University.
-My primary interests are in Asset Pricing, Behavioural Finance, Climate/Green Finance and Bouldering.
+My primary interests are in asset pricing, behavioural finance, climate/green finance and bouldering.
 I use this website to signpost to code repositories, showcase published research and host various teaching materials.